 - Task switching swipes

 Implications for Automated Proctoring

-Respondus pioneered “automated proctoring” six years ago, with the introduction of Respondus Monitor.
+Respondus pioneered “automated proctoring” seven years ago, with the introduction of Respondus Monitor.
 Respondus Monitor is a companion application to LockDown Browser that uses webcam and video analytics to deter cheating during non-proctored, online exams.
 Suspicious behaviors are automatically flagged for instructors, and exam sessions are ranked in terms of overall risk.

 A critical piece of automated proctoring is ensuring that the student doesn’t use the computer itself to cheat during the exam.
 Other companies attempt to counter this concern by recording the student’s computer screen during the exam.
 This has two problems.
 First, the instructor is now tasked with reviewing this video to determine if cheating has occurred.
 Second, many exploits aren’t visible with a recording of a student’s desktop.
 For example, if a video capture application is running prior to the start of the exam, this won’t be visible to the instructor.
 Likewise, screen capture applications can save images to a file without anything appearing on the screen.
 Remote desktop applications can be used, extended desktops allow applications to be run outside of the desktop recording, and on and on.
 The bottom line: there’s no point analyzing videos of students smiling broadly into their webcams, while they take advantage of countless exploits on the computer itself.

 So, if you’re thinking of using automated proctoring for your students’ online exams (and we hope you are), be sure it includes the protection of LockDown Browser.
 Because a locked browser plugin that safeguards only 70% of the online testing environment just doesn’t cut it.